Electric scooters may appear inevitable now, with their rapid global adoption, but the true story is quite different.

-Initially, the invention was called Laufmaschine (“running machine” in German), or “dandy horse“.
-The first version didn’t even have pedals, and riders had to ride with their feet, the same way Fred Flintstone rides the Flintmobile.
-Later, several other versions appeared, with two, three, four, and even five wheels, but the velocipede with the two wheels became the most popular one.
+Initially, the invention was named the “Laufmaschine,” which translates to “running machine” in German, or simply the “dandy horse.”
+The first version lacked pedals, requiring riders to use their feet for propulsion.
+Subsequent versions with two, three, four, and even five wheels emerged, but the two-wheeled velocipede gained the most popularity.

-The first bike ride in 1817 lasted for one hour and covered 4.3 mi / 7 km, in the Mannheim area.
+The first bike ride in 1817 covered 4.3 mi / 7 km and lasted an hour in the Mannheim area.

 The first pedal-driven bicycles – 1857

 It took several decades for restrictions to ease and for the concept of a personal two-wheeled vehicle to regain popularity.
 This time, it returned as the pedal-propelled bicycle.

 I’m referring to those peculiar bikes with two wheels of different sizes, often seen in black-and-white pictures.

 Although it might seem quaint now, the velocipede was a significant innovation in its time, possibly marking the beginning of the electric scooter revolution we see today.
 Keep in mind that back then, people primarily used horses for transportation.